bernie-skipole/indipyclient/docs/source/usage/propertyvectors.rst

 As data is received these vectors are created or updated and are available via ipyclient[devicename][vectorname]

 .. autoclass:: indipyclient.propertyvectors.SwitchVector
-   :members: send_newSwitchVector, members, memberlabel, snapshot
+   :members: send_newSwitchVector, members, member, memberlabel, snapshot

 As well as the common attributes, the switch vector has a rule attribute.